canonical/risc-v-cookbook/docs/howto/launchpad/create_git.rst

 The git repositories are listed at `https://code.launchpad.net/~<team_or_user>/+git`.

-You can navigate from the team or user home page by opening the `Code` tabe and clicking the `View Git repositories` link.
+You can navigate from the team or user home page by opening the `Code` tab and clicking the `View Git repositories` link.